bright/new-www/content/blog/how-to-build-mvp-for-smart-packaging-solution.md

 ### Validate your idea

-MVP lets you validate your assumptions about the target audience in a timely and low-cost manner.
+MVP lets you **validate your assumptions about the target audience in a timely and low-cost manner**.
 If the MVP turns out not to be successful, you can quickly rethink your strategy and adjust it to meet users' expectations.
 When the MVP proves to be a success, then you know you are going in the right direction and can simply keep working.

 ### Reducing costs

-MVP is an investment in the base of your product.
-Choosing to build only crucial features helps to reduce costs.
+MVP is an investment in the base of your product. **Choosing to build only crucial features helps to reduce costs**.
 A low budget can actually be an advantage for startups.
 How come?
 It helps you rationally choose the key features of your solution.
 It motivates software developers to seek effective, low-cost solutions to any technical challenge.
 In the end, it protects startups from losing all their resources on a product that won’t attract users.

 ### Short time to market

-The smart packaging industry is rapidly evolving, and building an MVP can help you stay ahead of the curve by allowing you to quickly test new technologies and features.
+The smart packaging industry is rapidly evolving, and **building an MVP can help you stay ahead of the curve** by allowing you to quickly test new technologies and features.
 Building MVP is a matter of weeks, so you can really quickly show your product to the market.

 ### Iterative Development

-By building an MVP, you can continually test and improve your product, allowing you to adapt to changing market conditions and customer needs.
+By building an MVP, **you can continually test and improve your product**, allowing you to adapt to changing market conditions and customer needs.
 This iterative development process can help you create a more robust and successful product in the long run.

 ## Problems that smart packaging MVP can offer solutions for